 Today’s video blog will surprise you.
 Its inspiration and beauty comes in an unexpected form.
-It succeeds in connecting us to the Present Moment by dropping any expectations we might have.
+It succeeds in connecting us to the present moment by dropping any expectations we might have.
 There is nothing for our ego in this experience.
 This is quietly, profoundly spiritual in nature.

 Think about bookmarking this video.
 It might be nice to take a moment to spend time with this little guy every now and then.
 This is a creature without guile.
-This is a video of Being.
+This is a video of being.
 And precisely because it aims to accomplish nothing, it manages to accomplish a lot.

 Have a wonderful day.
+Big hug.